Waste and packaging – Sugar

 Plastic and packaging

-In 2023/24, ABF Sugar reduced its total packaging by 26% from 15 kt to 11 kt.
-This reduction is primarily driven by a decrease in plastic packaging in ABF Sugar’s operations in Africa.
-Additionally, our businesses continue to explore innovative packaging to reduce the volume of materials used.
+In 2025, ABF Sugar’s total packaging increased from 11kt in 2024 to 15kt.
+Its businesses continue to explore innovative packaging to reduce the volume of materials used.

 Our use of cookies